tranhoaiphuongnguyen/dailytask-customerpurchase_prediction/README.md

 | Sessions Simulated | 500 |
 | Probability ≥ 100 Purchases | 91.9% |

-#### Visualisation
 ![](visualisation/binomialdistribution_returningcustomers.png)

-The binomial probability distribution illustrates the likelihood of achieving at least 100 purchases out of 500 online shopping sessions by returning customers after a 15% increase in their purchase rate.

-The calculated probability is approximately 91.9%, indicating a very strong likelihood that the campaign will reach or exceed the target of 100 sales.
-The distribution is centred around the mean of roughly 110 purchases, suggesting that most expected outcomes fall comfortably above the target threshold.
+The analysis of the binomial probability distribution shows the likelihood of achieving at least 100 purchases out of 500 sessions from returning customers after their purchase rate increases by 15%.
+The result is a probability of about 91.9%, which means it is very likely that the campaign will meet or even surpass the target of 100 sales.
+The expected average outcome sits at around 110 purchases, so most scenarios fall safely above the goal.

-From a business perspective, this implies that the marketing campaign aimed at returning customers is highly promising.
-The uplift in conversion rate significantly boosts expected sales performance, demonstrating that investing in re-engagement and loyalty-based campaigns could deliver substantial returns during peak shopping months.
+From a business standpoint, this suggests that the marketing campaign directed at returning customers is highly encouraging.
+The improvement in conversion rate has a strong positive effect on expected sales, indicating that investing in re-engagement and loyalty-focused initiatives can generate meaningful returns during peak shopping periods.

 ---